 TGbe Editor:Insert the following paragraphs and figure after paragraph 21 (“The TWT Wake Interval Mantissa…”):

 The Link ID Bitmap subfield indicates the links to which the TWT element sent by a STA affiliated with an MLD applies.
 A value of 1 in bit position i of the Link ID Bitmap subfield means that the link associated with the link ID i is the link to which the TWT element sent by a STA affiliated with an MLD applies.
 A value of 0 in bit position i of the Link ID Bitmap subfield means that the link associated with the link ID i is not the link to which the TWT element sent by a STA affiliated with an MLD applies.

+The Aligned TWT Link Bitmap subfield indicates the link(s) which has the aligned TWT SPs with the link indicated by the Link ID Bitmap Subfield in the TWT element.
+A value of 1 in bit position i of the Aligned TWT Link Bitmap subfield means that the link associated with the link ID i is the link which has the aligned TWT SPs with the link indicated by the the Link ID Bitmap Subfield.
+A value of 0 in bit position i of the Aligned TWT Link Bitmap subfield means that the link associated with the link ID i is the link which does not have the aligned TWT SPs with the link indicated by the Link ID Bitmap Subfield.
+The bit in the Aligned TWT Link Bitmap subfield, which corresponds to the link indicated by the Link ID Bitmap subfield, is set to 0.

 C.3 MIB Detail